 "Create a small cozy corner with throws, pillows—maybe even under a blanket canopy and string lights to allow guests to unwind and stretch their legs with a drink." - Tina Dawson, Love is In My Tummy

 "Summer months can get pretty intensely bright and hot in the backyard.
 If you're planning to have live floral arrangements on the table, keep them inside until just before guests arrive.
-Also consider using tougher flowers in your arrangements like roses and carnations (Caramel Carnations are my favorite) and dried things like foraged golden grasses or hydrangea hung to dry a week or two prior." - Jenevieve Hubbard, Beehive Floral
+Also consider using tougher flowers in your arrangements like roses and carnations (Caramel Carnations are my favorite) and dried things like foraged golden grasses or hydrangea hung to dry a week or two prior." - Jenevieve Hubbard, Wild Flora

 "Keep it beautifully simple.
 I wholeheartedly believe that it's worth it to set a scene.
 Lay down a blanket and fill a jar with a few flowers.
 Or bring a large linen to set across a picnic table.
 Gather a few foraged items from the place; a few branches, wildflowers, etc. This simple task goes a long way in creating a truly unforgettable outdoor experience." - Ashley Rodriguez, Not Without Salt & Kitchen Unnecessary